paultiq/edgar_httpx/README.md

 # Introduction

-The goal of this project is convenience - leveraging existing rate limiting and caching libraries with a more convenient interface and abstract away certain decisions.
+The goal of this project is a combination of convenience and as a demonstration of how to assemble HTTPX Transports in different combinations.

+HTTP request libraries, rate limiting and caching are topics with deep rabbit holes: the technical implementation details & the decisions an end user has to make.
+The convenience part of this package is abstracting away certain decisions and making certain opinionated decisions as to how caching & rate limiting should be controlled.

-This came about while implementing caching & rate limiting for [edgartools](https://edgartools.readthedocs.io/en/latest/): reducing network requests and improving overall performance led to a rabbit hole of decisions.
+This came about while implementing caching & rate limiting for [edgartools](https://edgartools.readthedocs.io/en/latest/): reducing network requests and improving overall performance led to a myriad of decisions.
 The SEC's Edgar site has a strict
 10 request per second limit, while providing not-very-helpful caching headers.
-Overriding these caching headers with custom rules has a significant performance improvement.
+Overriding these caching headers with custom rules is necessary in certain cases.

 # Caching